joe-mccarthy/nsp-ntfy/README.md

 nsp-ntfy is written in Python and has been tested with the following Python versions:

-- Python 3.9
-- Python 3.10
-- Python 3.11
 - Python 3.12

-The [nsp-ntfy.sh](nsp-ntfy.sh) runs within a virtual environment based on what's on your system path.

 ### MQTT Broker